By 2020, the United States will not have elected a one-term president for 28 years, the longest span in American presidential history.

-Historical odds are that Democrats will lose the White House in 2016.
+Historical odds were against the Democrats in 2016.
 It’s difficult for an American political party to hold a White House coalition together for more than eight years.
-Ideologues within the parties get tired of making the compromises necessary to govern, and prefer “standing up for principle,” infighting or sitting on their hands.
+Ideologues within the parties get tired of making the compromises necessary to govern and prefer “standing up for principle,” infighting or sitting on their hands.

-Exhibit A: After eight years of Democratic control of the White House, Green Democrats (Naderites) abandoned Al Gore in 2000, handing Florida and the election to George W. Bush and the Republicans.
+Exhibit B: 2000.
+After eight years of Democratic control of the White House, Green Democrats (Naderites) abandoned Al Gore in 2000, handing Florida and the election to George W. Bush and the Republicans.

-Exhibit B: After 12 years of Republican control of the White House, Buchananites abandoned George H.W.
-Bush in 1992.
+Exhibit C: 1992.
+After 12 years of Republican control of the White House, Buchananites abandoned George H.W.
+Bush.

-Exhibit C: After eight years of Democratic control of the White House, some antiwar activists abandoned Democratic Vice President Hubert Humphrey in 1968.
+Exhibit D: 1968.
+After eight years of Democratic control of the White House, some antiwar activists abandoned Democratic Vice President Hubert Humphrey.
 These divisions arguably caused the loss of a close presidential election.

 The political pendulum generally swings from one party to the other after two full presidential terms.
 Since 1952, we’ve seen four Republican eight-year terms (Eisenhower, 1953-1961; Nixon-Ford, 1969-1977; Reagan, 1981-1989; G.W.
 Bush, 2001-2009), and three Democratic eight-year terms (Kennedy-Johnson, 1961-1969; Clinton, 1993-2001; and Obama, 2009-2017).
 We’ve seen a single-term Democratic president, Jimmy Carter; and a single-term Republican president, George H.W.
 Bush.

-Yes, the statistical odds are for the election of a Republican president in 2016.
-But Republicans should be careful what they wish for.
-If the GOP wins the 2016 election, the odds are even greater that their president will be weak, with a fragile coalition, and lose re-election in 2020.
-Would it not be better to lose in 2016 and come roaring back, strong enough to push through truly significant changes, with an eight-year term beginning in 2020?
+Yes, the statistical odds were for the election of a Republican president in 2016.
+But the odds are even greater that President Trump will eventually be perceived as weak, a bad president with a fragile coalition, and lose re-election in 2020.

-Based on historical patterns, more important than who the Democrats nominate in 2016 is whether Republicans can heal the rifts between the Tea Party and the mainstream GOP, between deficit hawks and tax cutters, between isolationists and interventionists, between immigration accomodationalists and those hostile to immigration, between libertarian purists and corporate welfare/crony capitalists.
+Based on historical patterns, more important than who the Democrats nominated in 2016 was whether Republicans can heal the rifts between the Tea Party and the mainstream GOP, between deficit hawks and tax cutters, between isolationists and interventionists, between immigration supporters and those hostile to immigration, between libertarian purists and corporate welfare/crony capitalists.

 What were the conditions that led to exceptions to the pattern of eight years for Republicans, followed by eight years for the Democrats?